Safeguarding & Prevent

 - The school monitors the provision for and outcomes of all students, including off site provision, work-based learning, extended services, students with a child protection plan, refugee and asylum seekers, looked after children and excluded students, attendance, exclusions and racist incidents;

 - There is a designated person for child protection and a governor with specific responsibility for safeguarding (and for referring any allegations against the Head of School).
-The Designated Safeguarding Lead is Mrs JM Myers with Mr J Burn, Mrs P Knapper and Mrs J Wilkinson as deputies;
+The Designated Safeguarding Lead is Mrs JM Myers with Mr J Burns, Mrs P Knapper, Mrs J Wilkinson and Mrs S McGreal as deputies;

 - There is a child protection policy and procedural document;